4.7 Encourage and facilitate commercial composting and redistribution for rebuilding soils

 Overview

-Yard waste is collected and recycled in Sarasota County, but food waste is not.
+While yard waste is collected and recycled, food waste is not.
 Mandatory recycling ordinances in the unincorporated County as well as the cities of North Port, Sarasota, and Venice all require separation, collection, and mulching of yard waste from all residential and commercial properties.
-Meanwhile, a 2011 study found that food waste (34,500 tons) and compostable paper (20,721 tons), comprise 15% of the County Government’s total landfilled material (HDR 2016).
-Although recovery and composting of food waste presents an opportunity, county staff state that food waste must be landfilled in order to meet contractual and financial obligations with the current landfill gas-to-energy program.
-Those obligations require collection and sale of the methane produced by the anaerobic decomposition of landfilled organics.
-The scale of this commitment and the potential impact of composting food waste on the gas-to-energy program are unclear.
-Further analysis and discussion with Sarasota County’s Solid Waste department would be valuable.
+Meanwhile, a 2011 study found that food waste (34,500 tons) and compostable paper (20,721 tons) comprised 15% of Sarasota County Government’s landfilled material (HDR 2016).
+Recovery and composting of food waste could help meet recycling goals, but County staff report that contractual obligations tied to landfill gas-to-energy programs require collection and sale of methane from landfilled organics.
+The scale of this commitment and its impact on composting opportunities warrants further analysis with County Solid Waste staff.

 Approach

-Sarasota County Government could support the establishment and growth of private commercial food waste composting operations at all scales by reinterpreting its code with respect to authorized haulers and by authorizing designated sites to receive and process compost.
-Since FDEP already has a regulatory framework for compost facilities, the Board of County Commissioners could decide to simply designate any FDEP permitted/registered Compost Processing Facilities or explicitly exempt sites (as per F.A.C.
-62-706.305) as “authorized Designated Site(s)” under County code.
+Sarasota County Government could accelerate development of private commercial food waste composting by clarifying its code to allow authorized haulers to deliver food waste to FDEP-registered compost facilities.
+Since FDEP already has a regulatory framework for compost facilities, the Board of County Commissioners could designate any FDEP-permitted facility or exempt site as an authorized designated site under county ordinance.

 Commercial and neighborhood scale collection, hauling, processing, and distribution could be the basis for new small-business development.
 Source: Greener Leith